-Turkey will continue its efforts on land consolidation which will make a remarkable contribution to the transformation of food systems in Turkey.
+Türkiye will continue its efforts on land consolidation which will make a remarkable contribution to the transformation of food systems in Türkiye.
 By using the monitoring systems developed by the Ministry of Agriculture and Forestry, identifying agricultural areas sensitive to erosion and applying erosion control methods more effectively in these areas, efficient use of renewable energy, reducing erosion by extending methods such as terracing and planting, updating the national basic soil maps and accordingly preparation and follow-up of land use and production plans, establishment and support of production stations for fauna are key priority areas.

-• Development of More Inclusive Policy and Measures for Disadvantaged Groups (such as women, youth, seasonal workers, people under temporary protection, children etc.) in Agri-Food Sector habitat.
-This program supports real persons between the ages of 18-40, residing/wanting to reside in rural areas and engaged in/wanting to display agricultural activities.
-Turkey will maintain policies to empower women working in the agriculture sector.
+Development of More Inclusive Policy and Measures for Disadvantaged Groups (such as women, youth, seasonal workers, people under temporary protection, children etc.) in Agri-Food Sector of 18-40, residing/wanting to reside in rural areas and engaged in/wanting to display agricultural activities.
+Türkiye will maintain policies to empower women working in the agriculture sector.
 Adapting existing social protection policies and developing new social policies to register informal workers and to prevent hidden unemployment and diversification of decent work opportunities in rural and agricultural food sectors in disadvantaged groups, especially youth and women are among key priority areas.
-Turkey will disseminate digital literacy and use of smart applications among smallholders and women and youth of rural areas via custom training programs and support mechanisms.
-Soup-Kitchen for elderly, disabled, homeless and diseased people who have difficulty in accessing nutrition will also be continued with national and local administrations.
+Türkiye will disseminate digital literacy and use of smart applications among smallholders and women and youth of rural areas via custom training programs and support mechanisms.
+Soup-Kitchen for elderly, disabled, homeless and diseased people who have difficulty in accessing nutrition will also be continued with national and local administrations